 Be passionate about each project.
 Find volunteering opportunities you are passionate about.
-This will make you more dedicated to it, and it will allow you to engage your abilities actively.
+This will make you more dedicated to them, and it will allow you to engage your abilities actively.
 Don’t volunteer for a project just because it is available; there are many opportunities, and you don’t want to settle just because it is the first one you found.

 Have various volunteer experiences.
-Volunteering can help you decide which areas of medicine you’re interested in pursuing. .
+Volunteering can help you decide which areas of medicine you’re interested in pursuing.
 Be well-rounded and have your projects be on different spectrums.
 Don’t be afraid to volunteer for something exciting, but out of your comfort zone.
 The point is for you to grow, understand the commitment, and learn what you want to do.

 Be proactive.
 When you volunteer, you want to get the most out of your experience.
 Do not stand around; find something to do.
 Be hands-on and ask questions.
 You are there to learn and find out if this is what you want to do.
 Communicate your interest by being present and active.

-Be aware of time commitment.
+Be aware of the time commitment.
 You might be interested in participating in a variety of volunteer opportunities but you want to make sure you have the time to do them.
 Do not sign up for volunteer work for which you won’t have time to commit.

 Recording your experiences allows you to track the number of hours you spend on each volunteer project and what responsibilities you have.
-Having this experience written comes in handy when you are writing your personal statement and essays for medical school applications as well.
+Having this experience written down comes in handy when you are writing your personal statement and essays for med school applications.

 1. Do I have to volunteer in health care?

 No, you do not.
 However, it is recommended.
 Brown University states that “medical and other health profession schools are looking for evidence that candidates for admission are making an informed choice and that they are altruistically oriented.”

-Some medical schools require applicants to have volunteering experience, so research those requirements for the medical schools you intend to apply to.
-For example, Harvard Medical School does not specifically state volunteer experience as a requirement to apply, but if you want to be considered you should volunteer.
+Some schools require medical school applicants to have volunteering experience, so research those requirements for the med schools you intend to apply to.
+For example, Harvard Medical School does not specifically state volunteer experiences as a requirement to apply, but if you want to be considered you should volunteer.

 3. When is the best time to start volunteering?

 Starting early allows you to have time to handle any concerns and gives you a chance to work on projects for a longer period of time.
 Consider starting in your freshman year of undergraduate school.
 Some students start as early as high school with activities they continue in college, which is great.
 If not, strive for your freshman year of college.

 4. Will volunteer opportunities through universities count?

-Yes, they do!
-Starting by looking at local colleges and universities' volunteer work as this is a great place to begin your search.
+Yes!
+Start by looking at local colleges and universities' volunteer work as this is a great place to begin your search.
 Many of them include projects in healthcare that may pique your interest.

 5. Can I include letters of recommendation from supervisors under which I volunteered?

 Yes.
 Hopefully, your supervisors have spent many hours with you and have gotten to know who you are as a person.
-Getting a letter of recommendation from them would be great to have in your medical school application.
+Getting a letter of recommendation from them would be great to have in your med school application.

 6. Where do I find volunteer opportunities?

 Pre-health advisors are a great place to start.
-They can recommend volunteer opportunities available through universities and give you an idea of the time of commitment those projects will take.
+They can recommend volunteer opportunities available through universities and give you an idea of the time commitment those projects will take.
 For example, University of California, San Diego offers a list of volunteer opportunities on their pre-health advising webpage.